Meet the Best Cataract Surgeons in Columbus, Ohio, Dr. Robin Beran and Dr. Aaron Weber!

 How Do You Treat Cataracts?

 Surgery is the only way to remove cataracts.
 If you are interested in cataract removal, our surgeons will meet with you to discuss your unique eye needs and vision goals.
 During this consultation, we will determine whether cataract removal is right for you based on your current health.
-Since some chronic conditions can impact the results of your eye surgery, we may recommend that you treat an issue, like dry eye, before undergoing cataract removal.
+Since some chronic conditions can impact the results of your eye surgery, we may recommend that you treat an issue, like dry eye, before undergoing surgical procedures.
 However, if you are a good candidate for cataract surgery, we’ll move forward, choosing the intraocular lens (IOL) that is best suited for your lifestyle and goals before custom-selecting it to your prescription.

-For the post-LASIK cataract patient, we provide additional, specialized care when we determine your IOL prescription.
-Because LASIK surgery can impact IOL calculations, it is crucial that you entrust your eyes to a surgeon who is a specialist in both LASIK and cataract treatments.
+For the post-LASIK cataract patient, we provide additional, specialized care when we determine your intraocular lens prescription.
+Because LASIK surgery can impact intraocular lens calculations, it is crucial that you entrust your eyes to a surgeon who is a specialist in both LASIK and cataract treatments.
 Having performed thousands of LASIK and cataract procedures, we provide post-LASIK cataract patients with the specialized care necessary for clear vision.

 Cataract removal is micro-incisional, boasting a quick recovery and a comfortable experience.
-During surgery, our specialists pulverize the cataract, remove it from the eye, and then replace the lens with an implanted IOL.
+During surgery, our specialists pulverize the cataract, remove it from the eye, and then replace the natural lens with an implanted intraocular lens.
 The entire process takes only 10 minutes per eye, during which you are under intravenous sedation with a topical or local anesthetic.
 Within a few days, you’ll notice improvements to your vision as your eye heals.
 And soon afterward, you’ll enjoy the clear, cataract-free vision you deserve.

 Frequently Asked Questions

 What are intraocular lenses?

-For more information about IOLs, their benefits, and how they could improve your vision, click here.
+For more information about intraocular lenses, their benefits, and how they could improve your vision, click here.

 Why choose cataract surgery?

-If you are interested in discussing the benefits of cataract treatment, call us today to schedule a complimentary consultation.
-We look forward to helping you obtain your healthiest eyes and new and improved laser vision through cataract surgery!
+If you are interested in discussing the benefits of cataract procedures, contact us today to schedule a complimentary consultation.
+We look forward to helping you obtain your healthiest eyes and new-and-improved laser vision through cataract surgery!